aerogear/offix/docs/angular.md

 ## Example Angular Application

-Offix is implemented in Angular based Ionic example application.
+We maintain an Angular based example Ionic application that showcases how to use Offix.
 For more information please check:

 https://github.com/aerogear/ionic-showcase/